vycoder/portfolio/src/blogs/2018/weird-javascript.md

 console.log(e.name);    // Watson
 // console.log(name);   // Error
 ```
-When `setName` executes, `self` is not present in it's `variable environment`, so it goes to look on the `outer environment` that happens to point to `fun`'s execution context, where it finds `self`. `setName` is written inside `fun` that's why the `outer environment` points to `fun` not because it's right below `setName`'s execution context on the execution stack.
+When `setName` executes, `self` is not present in it's `variable environment`, so it goes to look on the `outer environment` which happens to point to `fun`'s execution context, where it finds `self`. `setName` is written inside `fun` that's why the `outer environment` points to `fun` and not because it's right below `setName`'s execution context on the execution stack.

 There are other ways to get around and explicitly bind `this` to certain object by using Javascript's built-in methods, `call()`, `apply()` and `bind()`.